Solonarv/custom_hero_dota/docs/heroes/High Mage.md

 ### Energy Flow

-Tempo manipulates the flow of arcane energies around him, passively causing each spell cast to reduce his other spells' cooldowns.
+Lor'ethel manipulates the flow of arcane energies around him, passively causing each spell cast to reduce his other spells' cooldowns.

 | Passive | |
 |---|---|